stkem/expose/plugins/routes/README.md

-This plugin add classic web framework style http routing to expose.js.
+This plugin adds classic web framework style http routing to expose.js.
 It's server side only and takes to options.
-You can create a erver with routign capability simply like
+You can create a server with routing capability simply like so

 ```js
 var expose = require('expose.js');